-Use the WEX Eligible Expenses search to find out what types of facilities are covered for dependent care services so you can decide how much to put into the FSA.
+Use the HSA Bank Eligibility List to find out what types of facilities are covered for dependent care services so you can decide how much to put into the FSA.

 Health Care FSA

-- Gives you peace-of-mind.
-With the money set aside, you’ll be ready for large health-related costs such as new prescription glasses, or for your weekly daycare costs.
+- Peace-of-mind.
+With the money set aside, you’ll be ready for large health-related costs such as new prescription glasses or your weekly daycare costs.

 - Easy to use.
-You’ll receive a debit card for your health care FSA.
-It’s as easy to use as the bankcard you use every day.
-Or you can submit your health and dependent daycare claims online or by using a phone app.
+You’ll receive a debit card and it’s as easy to use as the bankcard you use every day.
+Or you can submit your health and dependent daycare claims online or mobile app.

-- Saves money on taxes.
-A FSA saves you money by lowering the taxes deducted from your paycheck.
-Because your FSA contributions are taken out before taxes are considered, you lower your income and your tax payments too.
+- Save money on taxes.
+Because your FSA contributions are taken out before taxes, you lower your taxable income.
 FSA users save about 30 cents for every dollar deposited into their FSA, depending on their tax bracket.
 Use HSA Bank's Healthcare Tools library, including an FSA calculator, to help you crunch the numbers to determine the amount of money to set aside from each paycheck and the amount of savings you’ll get back in return.